OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:25

 He then stationed the Levites in the house of the Lord with cymbals, harps, and lyres,
-according to the command of David and of Gad the king’s seer, and of Nathan the prophet;
+in accordance with the command of David and of Gad, the king’s seer, and of Nathan the prophet;
 for the command was from the Lord through His prophets.

 ## 2 Chronicles 29:26